rhdtownsend/gyre/doc/source/ref-guide/osc-equations/sep-equations.rst

    \vv' = \pderiv{\vxi}{t}.

-Substituting the above solution forms into the :ref:`linearized equations <linear-equations>`, the mechanical (mass and momentum conservation) equations become
+Substituting the above solution forms into the linearized equations, the mechanical (mass and momentum conservation) equations become

 .. math::